-The Learn More and Question Mark help buttons in FSC Online will provide further explanation of reporting requirements.
+The Question Mark help buttons and "Help and Guidance" section in FSC Online will provide further explanation of reporting requirements.
 If you require further assistance in completing your OFSC reports, please contact the OFSC via the details below.

 Telephone: 1800 652 500